tainanboy/smart_photo_album/README.md

 ### How it works

 Users can upload their photo through our website and store on the cloud storage.
-On the other hand, for a given search query, the application would return every photo that matches the query.
+On the other hand, you can search photos by typing keyword searches (“trees”, “birds”), or sentence searches (“show me trees”, “show me photos with trees and birds in them”).
+For a given search query, the application would return every photo that matches the query.

 ### Built With
 * [S3](https://aws.amazon.com/s3/) - Host static frontend and store images.